Neuron-Level Analysis of Cultural Understanding in Large Language Models: Experiment and Analysis

 We find that masking MLP neurons causes substantial degradation on cultural benchmarks, while accuracies on QNLI and MRPC remain unaffected.
 For ComQA, the accuracy shows a moderate drop, likely because ComQA contains culture-related questions (e.g., \texttt{What island country is ferret popular?} $\rightarrow$ \texttt{great britain}).
 Beyond $t=1\%$, declines on $\text{BLEnD}_{\text{test}}$ and CultB become gradual and parallel those on QNLI and ComQA, indicating that additional neurons contribute less specifically to cultural understanding.
 For attention neurons, the overall impact is smaller, but the scores on cultural benchmarks and QNLI decline to some extent.
 Although QNLI is solvable only with in-context information, it contains cultural sentences (e.g., \texttt{What is the first major city in the stream of the Rhine?}).
 Cultural knowledge can help solve QNLI, so the reduction may come from lost cultural understanding.
 Therefore, attention modules can still contain culture neurons.
 Beyond $t=0.2\%$, the slopes on cultural benchmarks are similar to those on QNLI and ComQA.

 These results corroborate prior studies showing that transformer MLPs primarily support knowledge recall, whereas attention modules facilitate in-context information processing~\citep{meng_rome_2022,ortu-etal-2024-competition}.
 This observation suggests that LLMs can rely more heavily on MLP neurons to solve cultural benchmarks, which require recall of out-of-context knowledge.
 Based on these observations, we adopt different thresholds for MLP and attention neurons in \OurMethod{-general}, setting $t_{\text{MLP}}=1\%$ and $t_{\text{attn}}=0.2\%$.
+These thresholds are further validated by the sensitivity analysis described in \autoref{app:sensitivity_analysis_to_thresh}.
 In \OurMethod{-specific}, we do not separate MLP and attention neurons, since the z-score-based filtering step can remove neurons that facilitate task understanding.
 We set $t=0.3\%$ and $r=1\%$, reflecting the expectation that \textit{culture-specific} neurons are fewer than \textit{culture-general} neurons.